junxit/us-congress-bills-116/metadata.md

 - 2020-07-24 — Placed on the Union Calendar, Calendar No. 369.
 - 2020-07-24 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-460, Part I.
 - 2020-07-24 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-460, Part I.
+- 2020-07-29 — Considered under suspension of the rules. (consideration: CR H3927-3962)
+- 2020-07-29 — DEBATE - The House proceeded with one hour of debate on H.R.
+7575.
+- 2020-07-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-07-29 — Mr. DeFazio moved to suspend the rules and pass the bill, as amended.
+- 2020-07-29 — ORDER OF BUSINESS - Mr. DeFazio asked unanimous consent that debate under clause 1(c) of rule XV on the motion to suspend the rules relating to H.R.
+7575 be extended to one hour.
+Agreed to without objection.
+- 2020-07-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3927-3951)
+- 2020-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.